liangfengsid/deConstrativeLearning/README.md

 python main.py train config.yaml
 ```

+If you are training after preprocessing, you need to change the value of **split_data_path** in the config.yaml file to the directory where your data is saved.
+Otherwise, our provided sample data will be used for training.

 ### SVM Decoding
 Decode using the SVM model on different embeddings and perform classification tasks with:
 ```